platformsh/platformsh-docs/docs/src/administration/organizations.md

 A user with **manage users** permission can add, edit, or remove anyone’s manage plans, manage billing or create projects permissions using the Platform.sh CLI.
 {{< /note >}}

-## Manage organization users with the CLI
+## Manage organizations with the CLI

-You can use the Platform.sh command line interface to fully manage users within your organization.
+You can use the Platform.sh command line interface to fully manage your organizations.

 Available commands:

 * `organization:create`
   * Create a new organization.
 * `organization:info`
-  * View or change a single organization.
+  * View or edit an organization.
 * `organization:list`
+  * List all the organizations that you have access to.
+* `organization:user:list`
-  * List organizations.
+  * List all users within an organization.
+* `organization:user:add`
+  * Invite a user to an organization.
+* `organization:user:get`
+  * Get information about a user in an organization.
+* `organization:user:update`
+  * Update permissions of a user in an organization.
+* `organization:user:delete`
+  * Remove a user from an organization.

-## Transfer ownership
+## Transfer a project ownership

 If you want to transfer ownership of a project to a different organization, submit a support ticket from the current project to ask for the transfer.